 “I felt bad over my loss and set about repairing it.
 I found another June beetle, but somehow I didn’t like this one quite as well as the first one.
 Just the same, I hurried into the house to have Mother tie a thread on its leg.
 This time Mother openly expressed her dislike for such activities.
 Nevertheless, with strong urging on my part, she tied the thread once again.
 I took the new June beetle outside and let it fly as I had the old one, but the knot in the thread was too loose and slipped off.
 This bug also flew away, heading due north.
 It didn’t slacken its speed for even a moment.”

-From a Parks family history compiled by Lillian “Lilly Ann” Parks Adams (1880-?), at Capitola, CA, 1949-50, when she was 70 years old.
-She was born in Wayne County, WV, which borders Kentucky and Ohio.
-The story is to the best of her knowledge as a four-year-old child, and from family retellings.
+From a Parks family history compiled by Lillian “Lilly Ann” Parks Adams (1880-1976), at Capitola, CA, 1949-50, when she was 70 years old.
+She was born in Wayne County, WV.
+The story, she says, is to the best of her knowledge as a four-year-old child, and from family re-tellings.